sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/transformations/dbt/dbt_cloud.md

 ### Environment variables

-dlt supports reading credentials from the environment.
+data_load_tool supports reading credentials from the environment.

-If dlt tries to read this from environment variables, it will use a different naming convention.
+If data_load_tool tries to read this from environment variables, it will use a different naming convention.

 For environment variables, all names are capitalized and sections are separated with a double underscore "__".